 This multi-use, coast to coast trail across Canada is the world’s longest network of recreational trails.
 Some parts of the trail combine with the National Trail.
 The Ontario portions reach from the Manitoba border to North Bay, down Hamilton and from Windsor to Ottawa and is recognized as one of the Trails of Distinction.

 Great Lakes Waterfront Trail

-Ontario’s Greenbelt is 2 million acres of protected forest, rivers, farms, wetlands, watersheds and countryside that extends from Niagara River to the Oak Ridges Moraine, near Rice Lake.
+Ontario’s Greenbelt (a Trail of Distinction) is two million acres of protected forest, rivers, farms, wetlands, watersheds and countryside that extends from Niagara River to the Oak Ridges Moraine, near Rice Lake.
 Within, 10,000 kilometres of trail and road make up the Greenbelt Route, and include part of the Bruce Trail, Oak Ridges Moraine Trail and Ganaraska Trails.

 The Parkbus is your gateway to many of Ontario’s great outdoor destinations, offering scheduled bus service from Ottawa and Toronto during the summer months.